-The closure of the braid is a two-component link, known as the Whitehead link.
+The closure of the braid is the two-component Whitehead link.

 \end{eg} The \textit{configuration disk} $D$ with $n$ marked points will be extensively used in the upcoming constructions.
 In practice, one can plot the figure in a more symmetric fashion.
-We keep the coordinates for easier description.
+We keep the coordinates for an easier description.

 Given a braid $B \in D\times [0,1]$, one can close the solid torus by identifying $D\times \{0\}$ and $D\times \{1\}$.
 Since the marked points are fixed on the boundaries, the braid can be closed to a one dimensional compact submanifold $\la B \ra$ in the solid torus.
-If we take a sectional disk, in particular which we glued, we obtain the configuration disk where the marked points equal to $D\cap \la B \ra$.
-If the solid torus is further embedded in $X = \bbR^3$ or $S^3$ as the tubular neighborhood of a unknot, we obtain a link $K = \la B \ra\subset X$.
-A braid carries a natural orientation (induced from the orientation of $[0,1]$), and hence the braid closure is an orientated link.
+If we take a sectional disk, in particular at the place where we glue, we obtain the configuration disk where the marked points equal to $D\cap \la B \ra$.
+If the solid torus is further embedded in $X = \bbR^3$ or $S^3$ as the tubular neighborhood of an unknot with $0$ framing, we obtain a link $L = \la B \ra\subset X$.
+A braid carries a natural orientation induced from the orientation of $[0,1]$.
+Hence the braid closure is naturally an orientated link.
 Alexander's theorem asserts that every oriented link can be expressed (not in a unique way) as a braid closure.
 See \cite{Al} for the original construction, or \cite{Ya,Vo} for the improved Yamada-Vogel algorithm.

-Suppose an $r$-component link $K = K_1\sqcup \dotsb \sqcup K_r$ is the closure of an $n$-strand braid $B$.
-The strands in $B$ can be indexed by the first coordinate in the transverse disk $D$.
+Suppose an $r$-component link $L = K_1\sqcup \dotsb \sqcup K_r$ is the closure of an $n$-strand braid $B$.
+The strands in $B$ can be indexed by the first coordinate in the disk $D$.
 We define the \textit{component function} to be a map

 such that the strand $t$ of the braid belongs to the component $K_{\{t\}}$.